The Seven Stars Voyage must fit certain criteria:

 NCL Players Club

-NCL has its own Player's Club.
+NCL has its own player club, Casinos at Sea.
 Details can be found on the NCL Player's Club page.
 NCL does not match status with any land-based casinos.
-When you travel for the first time, you start at NCL’s lowest “Lucky” tier and have all the benefits except that you don’t need to play to get complementary well drinks and you receive “stateroom goodies” of a chocolate tray.
+When you travel for the first time, you start at NCL’s lowest “Lucky” tier and have all the benefits except that you don’t need to play to get complimentary well drinks and you may receive “stateroom goodies”.
 Beyond that, points accrue much the same way they do at Caesars casinos: $5 coin-in slots or $10 video poker is one point.
 Points accrual for table games is based on play.
 If you earn 1,000 points you get $10 in free slot play, in $10 increments.
 When you get to 2,500 points or more, you can redeem the points for comps to defray on-ship expenses or port taxes.

-The Players Club page lacks some details of the amenities.
+The Casinos at Sea page lacks some details of the amenities.
 Here is some information from an onboard flyer:

 There is a two-hour window on the last night of the cruise where you can redeem accrued points for comps or free slot play.
 If you have more than 10,000 points for the trip, this is worth your time.
 Although not documented, many players have reported receiving comps beyond the 100 Points: $1 ratio listed in the Player’s Club documentation.